plesekz/ecm2434-Group-Project/Documents/battle_animation spec.md

-### setup(lClass, lWeapon, rClass, rWeapon)
+### setup(lClass, leftWeapon, rClass, rightWeapon)
 Parameters:
-    lClass - string of what class the left character is lWeapon - string of what weapon the left character uses rClass - string of what class the right character is rWeapon - string of what weapon the right character uses Assigns each css element the correct sprite based on class or weapon Example
+    lClass - string of what class the left character is leftWeapon - string of what weapon the left character uses rClass - string of what class the right character is rightWeapon - string of what weapon the right character uses Assigns each css element the correct sprite based on class or weapon Example
-    if you were to set up a hacker with a shiv on the left, and ignoring the character on the right: you would pass lClass as "hacker" and lWeapon as "shiv" the hacker's arm sprite would be in "sprites/hacker/arm.png" the weapon would be in "sprites/weapons/shiv.png"
+    if you were to set up a hacker with a shiv on the left, and ignoring the character on the right: you would pass lClass as "hacker" and leftWeapon as "shiv" the hacker's arm sprite would be in "sprites/hacker/arm.png" the weapon would be in "sprites/weapons/shiv.png"
         and so forth for each sprite